This article has links to products and services we love, which we may make commission from.

 This Wind and Souls Adults Only Ghost Tour is a truly frightening walking tour of some of the most chilling sites and stories from Chicago’s past.

-Some of the best ghosts and gangsters from the darkest parts of Chicago’s history will come to light in any of these iconic tours.
+Any of these iconic tours will feature the most intriguing ghosts and gangsters from the darkest parts of Chicago’s history.

 Open House Chicago